-The season length is the difference of the EOS day and the SOS day, in days.
+Seasonal amplitude is calculated as a difference of the fitted curve maximum and the base level.
+The SOS and EOS points on the curve are then given as the fraction of the amplitude, i.e. the date when the fitted curve reaches/drops below the defined percent fraction of the seasonal amplitude.
 For this indicator 20% of the seasonal PPI amplitude was used as the SOS and EOS detection threshold.

-The output of the process is a season length metrics for each year of the time series 2000-2016 (17 years) covering the EEA39 territory.
+The output of the process is a productivity metrics for each year of the time series 2000-2016 (17 years) covering the EEA39 territory.
 The spatial resolution of the productivity dataset is 500mx500m pixel size.